Neptune-Crypto/twenty-first/README.md

  - To format, use `make format`.
  - To build, use `make build`.
  - To install, use `make install`.
- - To run lint, compile, run tests use `make all`.
+ - To run lint, compile, and run tests use `make all`.
 Note that this does *not* run install.
  - To run the benchmarks and generate the benchmark report, use `make bench`.

 ## Notes